 Your diet can also affect the condition of your teeth.
 Cutting out sugary snacks, for example, can make a big difference.
 Find out more about how tooth decay occurs and how to prevent it so you can avoid more fillings at your next dental visit!

-Filling prices vary according to a number of factors, but first you should determine whether you can get the treatment you want on the NHS.
+How much is a filling in the UK?
+Filling prices in the UK vary according to a number of factors, but first you should determine whether you can get the treatment you want on the NHS.
 White fillings on the NHS cost the same as amalgam, but they are only offered in certain cases, as explained below.

 How much is a filling on the NHS?